Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 The Nativity scene inside the cathedral of Strasbourg © French Moments

-Then a great number of traditions have emerged such as the Advent wreaths and calendars, a great dinner on Christmas’ Eve, presents and gifts, without forgetting Christmas trees!
+Then, many traditions emerged, such as the Advent wreaths and calendars, a great dinner on Christmas Eve, and presents and gifts, without forgetting Christmas trees!

 Nancy © French Moments